longturn/freeciv21/docs/Coding/hacking.rst

   minimal distance from :code:`ptile0` to :code:`ptile1` using all valid directions for the current topology.

 * The :code:`sq_map_distance(ptile0, ptile1)` function returns the *square* distance between Tiles.
-This is a simple way to make Pythagorean effects for making circles on the Map for example.
+This is a simple way to make Pythagorean effects for making circles on the map for example.
 For non-hexagonal topologies, it would be :code:`(dx * dx + dy * dy)`.
 Only useless square root is missing.

 Different Types of Map Topology
 -------------------------------

-Originally Freeciv21 supports only a simple rectangular Map.
-For instance a 5x3 Map would be conceptualized as
+Originally Freeciv21 supports only a simple rectangular map.
+For instance a 5x3 map would be conceptualized as

 .. code-block:: rst